Baronscourt Deer Stalking Scheme

 - Average travel time from Belfast port 1 hr 50 minutes.

-BASC members travelling to Northern Ireland using Stena Line Irish Sea ferries may also avail of the 10% discount.
+BASC members travelling to Northern Ireland using Stena Line Irish Sea ferries may also take advantage of the 15% discount.
 To find out more click here.

 By completing the scheme registration form, you agree to be bound by the scheme’s Terms and Conditions as shown below.
 Please note that these are subject to change and it is the stalkers responsibility to ensure that they have read the Terms and Conditions.